8 Reasons Why You Should Hire for Person Organization Fit

 Organizational performance is a measure of an organization's results against initial goals.
 That is, comparing actual output with the desired output after a certain period.
 These are incredibly important for startups as they highlight areas that are going well and those that aren't.

 When organizations hire employees who believe in their mission, values, and goals, they increase employee satisfaction and consequently lift overall performance for the organization.

 Organizational performance is measured in a variety of different areas depending on the organization.
 These measures are also a good indicator of which areas organizations may lack and need to hire for.

 Workplace collaboration is another great reason to incorporate P-O fit into a hiring strategy.
-For startups, collaboration is necessary.
 With there often being heavy workloads, long hours, and less human resources available, working together and supporting each other is critical.

 When employees feel like they fit or belong in an organization, it creates happy and engaged employees—leading to active communication, contributions, and overall collaboration.

 Employee development is where, over time, resources are given to employees to upskill and expand their knowledge base.
 As startups tend to have limited personnel, this is a frequently used way to build an organization's expertise.

 P-O fit considers individual employees' career management and how it aligns with an organization's long-term goals when appropriately implemented.
 This helps to evaluate and maintain organizational commitment and retention rates, especially as unhealthy commitment styles can negatively impact an employee and organization, such as when employees reach a perceived career plateau.

 In the long run, using a P-O fit to find employees who have aspirations that match an organization's goals can also create an opportunity for internal promotion, which is more economical and less time-consuming.

 By hiring for P-O fit, innovative workplace behaviours are more likely to occur as employees are driven to work towards the organization's goals.